MercuryWorkshop/anuraOS/documentation/Anura-API.md

 ## anura.settings

-This API used to define system settings in Anura, it is a key value store of JS objects.
+This API is used to define system settings in Anura, it is a key value store of JS objects.

 **Usage:**